core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This triggers the EDHOC execution at the server, which replies with a 2.04 (Changed) response.
 The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the server encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
 The Content-Format of the response can be set to application/edhoc+cbor-seq.

-Finally, the client sends a POST request to the same EDHOC resource used earlier to send EDHOC message_1.
+Finally, the client sends a POST request to the same EDHOC resource used earlier when it sent EDHOC message_1.
 The request payload consists of the EDHOC connection identifier C_R encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}, concatenated with EDHOC message_3.
 The Content-Format of the request can be set to application/cid-edhoc+cbor-seq.

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the client and server can derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
 After that, they can use OSCORE to protect their communications as per {{RFC8613}}.